farskid/xstate.tips/README.md

 # xstate.tips

-Tips and tricks of using XState for modeling with state machines and statecharts
+Examples from real life that help you master state machines and statecharts

-Coming soon.
+>Coming soon.